Pros & Cons of Starting a Lawn Care Business

 Pros of Owning a Lawn Care Business

 One of the best things about lawn care is that you’re starting a business with a high potential for success.
-Lawns are everywhere, big and small.
-Whether your client rents or owns, there are always weeds to pull and grass to mow.
-Along with the infinite supply of work, there are other benefits to lawn care.
+Lawns are all around us, big or small.
+Whether your client rents their home from an owner who wants the best for their lawn too; there are always weeds to pull and grasses that need mowing when it comes down right now!
+Alongside this infinite supply of work (you’ll be hard-pressed finding someone who doesn’t have at least one complaint about his/her own property), we also get other benefits like being able to work outdoors and improve the overall community through lawn care services.

 Perhaps the most attractive quality of starting a business in lawn care is the freedom to make it your own.
 Unlike other industries that have clearly defined borders, lawn care has a broad foundation and can go in many directions.
 For example, you could choose to pursue large corporate clients.
 Hotels, apartment buildings, schools, and community parks all host lush green lawns, and they want to keep it that way.
 Alternatively, you could choose to work only in residential areas, mowing lawns, pruning shrubbery, and watering gardens.